The Complete Field Guide to Male Sex Toys

 Minor tells InsideHook the goal in sex tech is to create a customizable experience for the user that most closely resembles real-life interactions.
 At LELO, two recent innovations have proven particularly successful.

 First is the HEX, which has been deemed “one of the most important business advances in condom technology for decades” by numerous reputable publications.
 Launched in 2016 via a crowdfunding campaign, LELO’s engineers spent nearly a decade upgrading the structure of the condom using 350 interconnected hexagons to create a rubber both stronger and thinner than the competition.
-Next is the F1S, a “male sextech console” that uses LELO’s patented SenSonic technology to massage your member using sonic waves for a sexual experience unlike any you’ve experienced.
+Next is the F1S V2, the second iteration of LELO’s “male sextech console” that uses patented SenSonic technology to massage your member using sonic waves for a sexual experience unlike any you’ve experienced.

 “What’s truly revolutionary is that F1S utilizes ten sensors to generate data, which can be manipulated by the user through the SDK library allowing the end-user the opportunity to design and customize their own personal pleasure,” Minor says.
 “In layman’s terms, this means that apps can be built to utilize the data from the product to create new sensations, develop new patterns and give different readings.”

 The F1S, like most innovations in sex tech, leverage “teledildonic technology,” a blanket term often used to describe tech that mimics sexual interaction via Bluetooth.
 So far, teledildonics have been used to create more immersive experiences with webcam models by controlling their toys, manipulate a consenting partner’s toy via their phone, or synchronize with porn movies and VR headsets for a truly interactive experience.